|

 Agriculture

-In spite of a great diversity of crops (sugar beet,
+In spite of a great diversity of crops

-fruit and vegetables, cereals, meat, milk products)
+cereals, meat, milk products) Belgian

-Belgian agriculture does not contribute a great
+agriculture does not contribute a great

-deal to the national economy and it actually only
+deal to the national economy and it

-occupies 1% of the territory.
+actually only occupies 1% of the

 Follow